MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 For devices connected to the cloud, optimize data transmissions to maintain cost boundaries.
 Strategies include minimizing payload sizes, batching messages, and transmitting during off-peak periods.
 These optimizations also incur costs to implement.

-For more information about Azure IoT devices, see:
+To learn more about Azure IoT devices, see:

 - [Overview of Azure IoT device types](/azure/iot-develop/concepts-iot-device-types)
 - [Best practices for device configuration within an IoT solution](/azure/iot-hub/iot-hub-configuration-best-practices)